How Liverpool car crash unfolded after vehicle ploughs into fans during parade

 A car drove into a large crowd of football fans in Liverpool during Liverpool FC’s victory parade, which was taking place in the city centre after the team won the Premier League.

-Large numbers had gathered to watch the parade when the incident happened on Water Street at around 6pm.
+Large numbers had gathered to watch the parade when the incident happened on Water Street at around 6pm, about a mile before the parade’s finishing point.

-Police said a car collided with a number of pedestrians.
-The car stopped at the scene and a man was detained at the scene.
+The Liverpool bus had recently passed on that street when a car began ploughing through people, colliding with a number of pedestrians.
+The car stopped at the scene and a man was detained, police said.

 Footage of the incident circulating online on Monday appeared to show the vehicle speed up as it veered into pedestrians on both sides of the street.